What INSEAD Looks for in MBA Applicants?

 1. Academic Ability and Test Scores

 INSEAD wants to ensure that its students can handle the rigorous academic environment.
 A strong GMAT or GRE score is one of the most direct ways to demonstrate academic aptitude.
-While the median GMAT score at INSEAD is around 710, successful applicants typically fall within the 670-750 range.
-If your undergraduate grades are not stellar, a high GMAT can help offset that.
+The average GMAT FE score at INSEAD is around 655, and if your undergraduate grades are not stellar, a high GMAT can help offset that.

 In addition, your undergraduate academic performance is taken into account.
 A strong GPA, especially from a reputable institution, enhances your profile.
 However, if your GPA is on the lower side, INSEAD looks for evidence of intellectual curiosity and professional achievements to counterbalance it.